pulumi/terraform-provider-aws/website/docs/r/s3_access_point.html.markdown

 The following arguments are optional:

 * `account_id` - (Optional) AWS account ID for the owner of the bucket for which you want to create an access point.
-Defaults to automatically determined account ID of the Terraform AWS provider.
+Defaults to automatically determined account ID of the AWS provider.
 * `bucket_account_id` - (Optional) The AWS account ID associated with the S3 bucket associated with this access point.
 * `policy` - (Optional) Valid JSON document that specifies the policy that you want to apply to this access point.
 Removing `policy` from your configuration or setting `policy` to null or an empty string (i.e., `policy = ""`) _will not_ delete the policy since it could have been set by `aws_s3control_access_point_policy`.
 To remove the `policy`, set it to `"{}"` (an empty JSON document).
 * `public_access_block_configuration` - (Optional) Configuration block to manage the `PublicAccessBlock` configuration that you want to apply to this Amazon S3 bucket.
 You can enable the configuration options in any combination.
 Detailed below.